Museum of Natural History

 What You’ll See

-There are about 10,000 animals on display drawn from a collection of more than 2 million specimens, with highlights including an exbibition of animals native to Ireland and the Invertebrates Exhibition, full of creey-crawlies and especially loved by small boys!
+There are about 10,000 items on display drawn from a collection of more than 2 million specimens held by the Museum.

 There are regular special events, tours and lectures, with a particular emphasis on family activities.
 Guided tours, which take about 45 minutes are an excellent way to get an overview of the museum, and are led by enthusiastic, knowledgeable and entertaining guides.